UltimateHackingKeyboard/firmware/MACRO_DOCS.md

   - `cursorAxisLockEnabled {0|1}` - turns axis locking on for cursor mode.
 Not recommended, but possible.
   - `scrollAxisLockEnabled {0|1}` - turns axis locking on for scroll mode.
 Default for keycluster trackball.

+- Remapping keys:
   - `set navigationModeAction.{caret|media}.{DIRECTION|none} MACROID` can be used to customize caret or media mode behaviour by binding directions to macros.
 This action is global and reversible only by powercycling.
+  - `set keymapAction.LAYERID.KEYID {MACROID|none}` can be used to remap any action that lives in standard keymap.
+All remappable ids should be retriavable with `resolveNextKeyId`.
+Keyid can also be constructed manually - see `KEYID`.
+This map applies only until next keymap switch.

 - `macroEngine`
   - terminology:
        - action - one action as shown in the agent.